dhall-lang/dhall-lang/standard/README.md

 β-reduction requires support for substitution, which consists in replacing the uses of a given variable in an expression by another expression.

+Substitution has the form:

+    e₀[x@n ≔ a] = e₁

-You can find the semantics of substitution in the following separate document:
+You can find the details of this judgment in the following separate document:

 * [Substitution](./substitution.md)